-In Park City there’s a trail for everyone and there’s no better time to hit them than summer.
+In Park City there’s a trail for everyone and there’s no better time to hit them than summer and fall.

 If you’re an outdoor enthusiast head to White Pine Touring, a one-stop shop for local advice, gear and rentals.
 Then, hit the city’s 400-plus miles of trails on bike or on foot to get a taste of this mountain town.
 The 4.7-mile Silver Lake Trail is a hiker-only destination ending in gorgeous valley views and 5-mile Rob’s Trail is the perfect short mountain bike, which can be made longer by linking up with other trails in the area.